-The San Joaquins extends 364 miles and provides direct rail service to 11 counties: Sacramento, Contra Costa, Alameda, San Joaquin, Stanislaus, Merced, Madera, Fresno, Kings, Tulare, and Kern (see Figure 2.1).
+The San Joaquins extends 364 miles and provides direct rail service to 11 counties: Sacramento, Contra Costa, Alameda, San Joaquin, Stanislaus, Merced, Madera, Fresno, Kings, Tulare, and Kern.
 Between Oakland and Bakersfield, the San Joaquins route is 315 miles long and has 13 intermediate stops.
 The San Joaquins route is 49 miles between Sacramento and Stockton with one additional intermediate stop.
 The San Joaquins has seven daily round-trip trains (five between Oakland and Bakersfield and two between Sacramento and Bakersfield).
-The current minimum scheduled San Joaquins running time between Oakland and Bakersfield is 6 hours and 1 minute.
-Between Sacramento and Bakersfield the San Joaquins has a minimum 5 hours and 10 minute running time.
+The current minimum scheduled San Joaquins running time between Oakland and Bakersfield is 6 hours and 16 minutes.
+Between Sacramento and Bakersfield, the San Joaquins has a minimum 5 hours and 23 minutes running time.
 Maximum speed for the San Joaquins is 79 mph.

-In 1979-80, the San Joaquins only had two daily round-trips between Oakland and Bakersfield and annual ridership was a little over 123,000.
+In 1979-80, the San Joaquins only operated two daily round-trips between Oakland and Bakersfield and annual ridership was a little over 123,000.
 Ridership steadily increased over the years, reaching a peak in FY 2013/14 when it recorded over 1.2 million passengers.
 In recent years, ridership has slightly decreased or held flat.
-Potential reasons for this include consistently low gas prices over the last few years, competition from new private intercity bus carriers, and periods of declining on-time performance (OTP).
-SJJPA is addressing these concerns though service changes and other planning efforts described in this Business Plan.
-In FY 2018/19, the San Joaquins Service were the sixth most used intercity service within the Amtrak system.
-Table 2.1 presents historical annual operating performance of the San Joaquins between FY 1973/74 and FY 2018/19.
+Potential reasons for this include low gas prices in certain years, competition from new private intercity bus carriers, and periods of declining on-time performance (OTP).
+SJJPA is addressing these concerns through service changes and other planning efforts described in this Business Plan.
+In FY 2018/19, the San Joaquins Service was the sixth most used intercity service within the Amtrak system.
+Table 2.1 presents historical annual operating performance of the San Joaquins between FY 1973/74 and FY 2021/22.